valeIT/valeIT.github.io/_posts/2012-03-06-comments-off.markdown

 > If you're saying something that you think is great, why would you want to do it as a comment on another site anyway?

-Write you own article instead.
+Write your own article instead.
 It's better for everyone.
 It's better for you, your blog and the whole ecosystem.

 [Techcrunch][6] suggested few tips to avoid thermonuclear options like mine on comments: